-The FCA launched their finalised guidance on the treatment of Politically Exposed Persons (PEP) for anti-money laundering purposes in July 2017; you can read it in full here, this article has consolidated the key points.
+The FCA launched their finalised guidance on the treatment of Politically Exposed Persons (PEPs) for anti-money laundering purposes in July 2017; you can read it in full here.

 PEP – Politically Exposed Persons

 MLR – Money Laundering Regulations